surma/surma.dev/content/things/spreadsheet.md

 A friend of mine told me about this interview question:

-> Build a spreadsheet-like web app from scratch using React Hooks.
+> Build a spreadsheet-like web app from scratch.
 Start simple, with a 10 by 10 grid, and add features like cell referencing as we go along.

 This interview question seems fairly representative of the type of questions that I was tasked with.
 You can choose your editor and tech stack, you create a fully working app in what is less of an exam, and more of a pair programming session.
-In this case, the tech stack is actually partly prescribed in the question, but often you’ll be left to choose whatever you are comfortable with.
 For the purpose of the blog post, I’ll use Preact and hooks.
-Because why not.
+Everyone is using React with hooks, but I’ll continue using Preact until I’m old otherwise.

 Let me be clear that I didn’t encounter this question in an interview.
 I’ll be pretending to go through a ~60 minute interview with an imaginary interviewer.
 And what you will read here is how I would tackle this question and how I predict the interview would go.
-While readingt all of this, it’s importen to remember that **the most important part of an interview is communication**.
+While reading all of this, it’s important to remember that **the most important part of an interview is communication**.
 Keep your interviewer in the loop!
 Not only on what you are currently doing, but also what you are working towards.
 Think out loud and describe what your ideas are and how you plan to implement them.
 Most interviewers want to help and will reinforce good ideas and try and prevent you from going down the wrong path.
 A coder that can’t articulate what they are doing is likely not going to do well in a team environment.

 ### Think Before You Code